Kapindra28/Kapindra28/README.md

-# Hi 👋, I'm Kapindra Upreti
+# About Me

-**A passionate AI/ML, Software enthusiast, Problem Solving, and Development.
+**Hi there, I'm Kapindra Upreti.
+A passionate aspiring AI/ML, Software enthusiast, Problem Solving, and Development.
 My journey in tech is driven by a relentless curiosity and a deep desire to build impactful solutions.
 Let's build something extraordinary together!
 I'm from Kathmandu, Nepal.🧑‍💻#Software Development #AI/ML #CyberSecurity #Web Development #DSA**

 Email Me 👉 ✉️ **upretikapindra28@gmail.com** For Collaboration/Project or Anything Else. 😊😊